seangoodvibes/DelugeDocs/docs/documentation/menu/instrument-clip/kit-affect-entire.md

 # Kit affect entire menu hierarchy

-The Kit FX menu is accessible from Kit clips when affect entire is enabled by pressing on the `SELECT ENCODER`
+The Kit affect entire menu is accessible from Kit clips when affect entire is enabled by pressing on the `SELECT ENCODER`

-The Kit FX menu contains the following menu hierarchy:
+The Kit affect entire menu contains the following menu hierarchy:

 ## Master (MASTR)